 Cheryl has extensive experience of successful negotiations to ensure that critical primary agreements and government approvals are obtained in a timely fashion.
 Such agreements and approvals include the Roy Hill Rail State Agreement and the Special Railway Licence; Port Lease and Licence; Native Title Agreements; Environmental Approvals, State and Federal; and many other critical approvals for Hancock Prospecting Pty Ltd and Roy Hill Iron Ore and Infrastructure.

 Mr Bruce Linton is the founder, Chairman and CEO of Canopy Growth Corporation, one of the world’s leading medical cannabis companies.
-Canopy Growth, through its subsidiaries Tweed and Bedrocan Canada, is the world’s largest producer of legal cannabis, and recently entered into a strategic partnership with AusCann.
+Canopy Growth is the world’s largest producer of legal cannabis and recently entered into a strategic partnership with AusCann.

 Bruce has more than ten years of senior executive experience in the high-tech sector as a founder, executive and board member.
 He has a proven track record of international success, working extensively with the World Bank and the Asia Development Bank.
 Bruce enjoys a high profile in the global medicinal cannabis sector and has a demonstrable track record of raising the capital required to build large scale cannabis business.

-Bruce is a highly experienced senior executive and independent company director with a background in the life sciences industry focussed on finance, operations, business and investment management and strategic planning.
+Bruce is a highly experienced senior executive and independent company director with a background in the life sciences industry focussed on finance, operations, governance, business and investment management, and strategic planning.

 Bruce previously served as the Chief Financial Officer, Director of Operations and Director of Strategic Projects with the Telethon Kids Institute in Western Australia.
 Prior to joining the Institute, Bruce was based in London as an Assistant Director at Rothschild Asset Management in the Bioscience Unit, a life sciences private equity group investing in early stage biotechnology, healthcare and agribusiness companies.
 He co-founded two Institute spin-outs including publicly listed drug discovery company, Phylogica Limited, and has held a number of other non-executive director positions in biotechnology and not-for-profit healthcare organisations.